 Conjunctivitis resulting from irritation

-If initial flushing doesn't resolve the symptoms, or if the chemical is a caustic one such as lye, you need to be seen by your doctor or eye specialist as soon as possible.
+If flushing doesn't resolve the symptoms, or if the chemical is a caustic one such as lye, see your health care provider or eye specialist as soon as possible.
 A chemical splash into the eye can cause permanent eye damage.
-Persistent symptoms could also indicate that you still have the foreign body in your eye — or possibly a scratch over the cornea or the covering of the eyeball (sclera).
+Ongoing symptoms could indicate that you still have the foreign body in your eye.
+Or you also could have a scratch on the cornea or the membrane covering the eyeball, called the conjunctiva.

 Risk factors for pink eye include:

 In both children and adults, pink eye can cause inflammation in the cornea that can affect vision.
-Prompt evaluation and treatment by your doctor for eye pain, a feeling that something is stuck in your eye (foreign body sensation), blurred vision or light sensitivity can reduce the risk of complications.
+Prompt evaluation and treatment by your health care provider can reduce the risk of complications.
+See your provider if you have:

 Preventing the spread of pink eye